ibm-cloud-docs/bare-metal/faq.md

 ## Can I see what bare metal servers are available for purchase?
 {: faq}

 Yes!
 You can now see what servers are available in what data center when you provision a bare metal server.
 But, this option is available for only the hourly offering.
 You cannot see server availability with the monthly offering.
-For more information about provisioning a bare metal server, see [Selecting from the most popular servers](/docs/bare-metal?topic=bare-metal-bm-select-popular-servers#bm-select-popular-servers).
+For more information about provisioning a bare metal server, see [Selecting from fast provisioning servers](/docs/bare-metal?topic=bare-metal-bm-select-popular-servers#bm-select-popular-servers).

 ## What's included with my reserved bare metal server?
 {: faq}